oddbird/oddsite/content/2019/05/24/generate.rst

 about CSS Grid, variables, interactions between CSS and JS, and much more.
 If you're curious,
-checkout the full video.
+check out the full video.
-If you were at either Generate or Smashing Conf, and still want to learn more about Dynamic CSS,
+If you were at either Generate or Smashing Conf and still want to learn more about Dynamic CSS,
 Miriam continues with a Q&A in `Smashing CSS Followup`_.

-Watch Miriam's talk & view slides: `Dynamic CSS Layouts and Beyond`_
+Watch Miriam's talk & view slides: `Dynamic CSS: Layouts & Beyond`_

 .. _Smashing CSS Followup: /2019/05/17/smashing/
-.. _Dynamic CSS Layouts and Beyond: /talks/data-design/
+.. _Dynamic CSS\: Layouts & Beyond: /talks/data-design/

 Sam Richard